Long Island Swimming

 How does Long Island Swimming spend its money?

 Long Island Swimming directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Long Island Swimming tax-deductible?